usernamegemaoa/robot-control/README.md

 # robot-control
-Industrial robot controller for FANUC S-420F
+Control software for a FANUC S-420F industrial robot.